 Only the following file formats will be accepted: PDF (Adobe Portable Document Format), RTF (Rich Text Format), TIF graphic files, or JPG graphic files.
 Files created on either PC or MAC platforms will be accepted.
 Please make sure scanned images can be clearly read on a computer screen.

 Font size for text may not be smaller than 10 point.

-PREFERRED METHOD: Submit online via the Nomination Submission Website.
+Nomination packages must be submitted online via the ESA Fellows Member Nomination Submission Website.
 This method eliminates problems associated with e-mailing large files.
-Nominators are strongly encouraged to use this method.

 Each regular ESA member may nominate one candidate per year.
 The nomination package must include: